 5 Free Things to do in Los Angeles with Kids

 Los Angeles has so much to offer families with world class museums, amusement parks and endless entertainment.
-Its close proximity to our home and our ties to family and friends who live up there have us going up there at least once a month.
+We go to LA once a month due to its close proximity to our home and our ties to family and friends who live up there.
 The City of Angels has many diverse and iconic attractions but it’s not the most bargain-friendly city for families to visit.
 But, with some planning, families can still have a wonderful travel experience here.
 These are our favorite free things to do in Los Angeles with kids.

 The Getty is one of our favorite art museums.
 This award-winning museum with an enviable hilltop location and stunning architecture is also very family-friendly.
 The five, modern buildings house an extensive collection of European drawings, sculptures, decorative arts, photographs and paintings.
 Don’t miss Vincent Van Gogh’s classic masterpiece, Irises. iPads are available at some exhibits to examine artifacts.

 While the Family Room isn’t very big, it’s packed with five interactive areas for kids to make masks, put together a tube sculpture, lounge in a fancy bed or play with a mirror wall.
 The treasure-hunt wall with peepholes has art collection details and is a great way to engage kids with art.
 Get the Scavenger Hunt cards for kids to take around the museum to enhance their museum visit.